 A catamaran is a sailboat with two hulls.
 These two hulls are connected by a bridge deck.
 Many people will be familiar with Hobie cats, small catamarans that are popular for sailing on lakes and in calmer waters.
 Cruising catamarans are based on this same principle but have large hulls that can fit many cabins inside, and house large structures on the bridge deck (like a galley, salon and living area).

 What makes monohulls harder to sail is heeling and more confined spaces.
 In stronger winds monohulls heel, making most tasks a little more difficult to manage.
-Whether you are going forward to reef, trying to winch in a sail, or move about the boat, sailing on a heeling boat is more challenging.
-Catamarans however, because of their extra stability and room, allow for much easier movement around the boat as they do not heel.
-For this reason catamarans are often considered “easier” to sail.
+Whether you are going forward to reef, trying to winch in a sail or moving about the boat, sailing on a heeling boat is more challenging.
+Catamarans, however, because of their extra stability and room, allow for much easier movement around the boat as they do not heel.
+For this reason, catamarans are often considered “easier” to sail.

 Definitely!
-Early on many catamarans and trimarans were home built from kits, and many of these boats gave catamarans a bad rap for offshore sailing.
-For decades now the major catamaran manufactures have been improving these amazing vessels, and now catamarans are safe, stable and fast on offshore passages.
+Early on many catamarans and trimarans were home-built from kits, and many of these boats gave catamarans a bad rap for offshore sailing.
+For decades now the major catamaran manufacturers have been improving these amazing vessels, and now catamarans are safe, stable and fast on offshore passages.
 In 2020 we completed an Atlantic crossing in our very own Never Say Never Lagoon 400S2 catamaran.

 Not all catamarans are created equal.
 Many of the production catamarans like Lagoon, Fountaine Pajot and Leopard are designed for cruising.
 This means that they are willing to sacrifice some performance in the interest of comfort for their owners and crew.
 These boats still are often faster than a monohull of comparable size when on a beam reach or downwind point of sail, often seeing speeds in the double digits.
 Upwind, catamarans do not usually have the same ability to point into the wind (as they have shorter, stubbier keels) and do not travel as quickly.

-This intensive course will give you the knowledge, skills and experience to charter catamarans, or help you set sail on your own vessel!
-All while having a blast, snorkeling, hiking and exploring exclusive bays.
+This intensive course will give you the knowledge, skills and experience to charter catamarans, or help you set sail on your vessel!
+All while having a blast, snorkelling, hiking and exploring exclusive bays.

 The only way to join our tribe is to learn to sail with Nautilus.